 - Turn off file and printer sharing.

 Wireless or not, network shares expose your system to unnecessary risk while traveling.
 File sharing protocols often advertise your presence on the network.
-This applies to any other services you may running or connecting to, such as FTP and Remote Desktop software (other examples include RDP, VNC, pcAnywhere).
+This applies to any other services you may be running or connecting to, such as FTP and Remote Desktop software (other examples include RDP, VNC, pcAnywhere).
 Filesharing services tend to advertise your existence on the network.
 In public areas like the airport, a café, or even a hotel you don’t want to draw attention to your computer on the network.

 - Configure your firewall to block inbound connections.